reyemtm/agol-cache/README.md

 ## Changelog

 **Could use help in cleaning up error handling with node-fetch.**

+### Version 0.6.1
+ - added a filter option which will filter any layer that does not include the filter string

 ### Version 0.6.0
  - added the ability to download Map Services